andrewmarx/paper-template/README.md

 If all works well, you should get a html document in the *out/* folder.

+*NOTE: Currently, the abstract and line numbers are not included in the html output.*

 ### DOCX

 To create the docx (doc is also available but with less customization), use the following command: